onap/sdc/docs/genericdesignerintegration.rst

 Generic Designer Integration
 ========

-plugable Architecture
+Pluggable Architecture
 ================================

-SDC has been working on opening the application to allow an easy integration for any designer explanations. the current definitions and explanations are located here.
+SDC has been working on opening the application to allow an easy integration for any designer explanations.
+The current definitions and explanations are located here:

 `Generic Designer Support <https://wiki.onap.org/display/DW/Generic+Designer+Support/>`_